-Based on their genotype and their insurance coverage and/or the reimbursement criteria in their province, patients have the option of dual therapy which combines pegylated interferon with ribavirin for 24 - 48 weeks or triple therapy which combines pegylated interferon, ribavirin and a direct-acting antiviral (boceprevir or telaprevir) for 12 -48 weeks.
+Based on their genotype and their insurance coverage and/or the reimbursement criteria in their province, patients have the option of dual therapy which combines pegylated interferon with ribavirin for 24 - 48 weeks or triple therapy which combines pegylated interferon, ribavirin and a direct-acting antiviral (boceprevir, telaprevir, or more recently, simeprevir, sofosbuvir) for 12 -48 weeks.
 Unfortunately, patients who cannot tolerate interferon or cannot take it due to other health issues have not had a viable treatment option until recently.